NREL/H2Integrate/docs/intro.md

 H2Integrate models energy systems on a yearly basis using hourly timesteps (i.e., 8760 operational data points across a year).
 Results from these simulations are then processed across the project's lifecycle to provide insights into the system's performance, costs, and financial viability.
 Depending on the models used and the size of the system, H2Integrate can simulate systems ranging from the kW to GW scale in seconds on a personal computer.
-Additionally, H2Integrate tracks the flow of electricity, fuels (e.g., hydrogen, ammonia, methanol), and other products (e.g., steel) between different technologies in the energy system.
+Additionally, H2Integrate tracks the flow of electricity, molecules (e.g., hydrogen, ammonia, methanol), and other products (e.g., steel) between different technologies in the energy system.

 H2Integrate models hybrid energy systems by:
-- Generating electricity output profiles from renewable energy sources (e.g., wind, solar, hydro) and storage systems (e.g., batteries, pumped hydro)
+- Generating electricity output profiles from renewable energy sources (e.g., wind, solar, hydro) and storage systems (e.g., batteries, pumped hydro, vanadium flow batteries)
 - Modeling the performance of hydrogen electrolyzers, steel furnaces, methanol plants, or ammonia synthesis systems using the generated electricity profiles
 - Performing techno-economic analysis of the system to evaluate its costs and financial viability